School on Synchronization: from collective motion to brain dynamics

 Lecturers

-- Ulrike Feudel (University of Oldenburg, Germany): Critical transitions in complex dynamical systems: theory and implication for neuroscience and Metastability and transient dynamics in neuroscience
+- Ulrike Feudel (University of Oldenburg, Germany): Critical transitions in complex dynamical systems: theory and implication for neuroscience and Synchronization and Desynchronization of complex networks: The role of perturbations to single nodes and Metastability and transient dynamics in neuroscience

 - Klaus Lehnertz (University of Bonn, Germany): Network theory of epilepsy and Statistical approaches to detection and prediction of critical transitions into epileptic seizures